Logan-White-tech/Logan-White-tech/README.md

 - 👋 Hi, I’m @Logan-White-tech
 - 👀 I’m interested in 3d Printers, CNC machines, and Automation
-- 🌱 I’m currently learning Computer Science
+- 🌱 I am a graduate from SIUE School of Engineering with a B.S. in Computer Science, and a Mathematics Minor
 - 📫 How to reach me ---

 <!---